Science and Religion, M.A.

 Applicants must submit a brief written statement outlining their vocational objectives and how the degree might relate to those objectives.

-- Satisfactorily complete 39 semester credits as outlined in the curriculum below.
+- Satisfactorily complete at least 39 semester credits as outlined in the curriculum below.

 - Maintain a 2.5 average with no grade below a "C" in all courses to be credited toward graduation.